More Than 50 Injured In Virginia Interstate Pileup Involving Nearly 70 Vehicles

 "Fog and ice were causative factors, but the cause of the actual accident, we do not know at this time," said Virginia State Police spokeswoman Sgt.
 Michelle Anaya.

+The crash took place on the westbound lanes, but drivers moving along the eastbound lanes distracted by gawking at the vehicle smash-up themselves got into accidents, police said.

-Traffic was shut down in both directions as rescue workers recovered the injured and cleared the scene.
+As a result, traffic was shut down in both directions as rescue workers recovered the injured and cleared the scene.
 Lanes on the westbound side of the interstate where the crash occurred reopened roughly seven hours after the pileup.
 The eastbound side of the highway was closed for about three hours.

 Local hospitals treated 51 patients as a result of the pileup, but nobody sustained life-threatening injuries, Anaya said.